hdi-chemometec/RobotServer/README.md

 # Design

 The code tries as best as possible to follow REST principles.
+The REST endpoints and main function are located in `app.py`.
+The functions used by the endpoints are located in `src/functions.py` folder.
+By putting the functions into it's own folder, then the other endpoints can make use of them and only return a response that is relevant to that endpoint.

 # Code